mozilla/commonware/README.rst

 They seemed too small to be worth their own packages, but we also wanted to share them.
 So here they are.

+Note
+====

+As of version 0.6.0 the minimum supported Python version is 3.6 and the minimum Django is 2.2.
+If you need support for older versions you should use version 0.5.0.